ES190-15 Dynamics and Thermodynamics

 By the end of the module, students should be able to:

 - Dynamic Mechanics: To understand the basic principles that operate in dynamic mechanical systems, and to achieve an understanding of Kinematics in 1-D and 2-D space using Cartesian, polar and path co-ordinate systems.

 - Dynamic Mechanics: To be able to quantify Kinetic problems in 1-D and 2-D, with some applications considering variable acceleration.

 - Dynamic Mechanics: To appreciate impulse-momentum and energy methods and their application to quantify dynamic engineering systems.

 - Thermodynamics: To develop an understanding of the thermodynamic properties of systems, the nature of heat, and apply this knowledge.

 - Thermodynamics: To be able to apply 1st Law of Thermodynamics in open and closed systems.

 - Thermodynamics: To be able to apply the 2nd Law of Thermodynamics and understand entropy and apply this knowledge.

-- Whole course: To develop an ability to make appropriate assumptions to simplify and thus model real-life Engineering problems.
+- Laboratories: To develop laboratory and data analysis skills, including an ability to make appropriate assumptions to simplify real-life Engineering problems.